Project Resolve: Conversion features

 Asterix is used for at sea fuel replenishing for both liquid and solids using NATO-standardised methods and two cranes for loading and unloading purposes.
 The ship is able to deliver 400 tons of fresh water per day and carry 7,000 tons of fuel oil.
 The vessel has a container bay for protection of the containers while in transit.
 The ship has a double hull, a feature that the previous Protecteur class did not have and prevented them from operating outside of international waters.

 For mission purposes the ship has rooms for crew and medical/hospital facilities for humanitarian missions, along with humanitarian and disaster relief capabilities.
 There is an area to treat and process evacuees and survivors, a large medical ward divided into two areas capable of treating up to 60.
 The ship also provides room for 350 in emergency situations.
 Asterix, post-conversion, is able to operate up to eight smaller boats with quick launch and recovery capability.
 Asterix has two aircraft hangars capable of embarking two CH-148 Cyclones, and a landing deck capable of handling some of the largest helicopters, including the CH-147F Chinook.

 MV Obelix

 Davie offered a second conversion, MV Obelix, that could be made ready within 24 months.
-The federal government rejected the second conversion, and chose to go forth with the Protecteur-class ships.
+The federal government rejected the second conversion, and chose to go forward with the Protecteur-class ships.